ADM36/nba_pistons_proj/README.md

 ### 2005 – 06
-Team	Offensive Points	Defensive Points	Total Points Detroit Pistons	5	12	17
+**Team	Offensive Points,	Defensive Points,	Total Points**

+Detroit Pistons	5,	12,	17

-*Dallas Mavericks	6	6	12
+*_Dallas Mavericks	6,	6,	12_

-San Antonio Spurs	1	10	11
+San Antonio Spurs	1,	10,	11

-Phoenix Suns	10	-2	8
+Phoenix Suns	10,	-2,	8

-**Miami Heat	3	2	5
+***Miami Heat	3,	2,	5**

-Cleveland Cavaliers	1	1	2
+Cleveland Cavaliers	1,	1,	2

 WHAT HAPPENED?
 Star power became an issue the Pistons could not fully overcome.
 A 21 years-old Lebron James and ... um … 30 years-old Zydrunas Ilgauskas took the Pistons to 7 in the semi-finals.
 In the conference finals, Miami convincingly handled Detroit in enough games as Dwayne Wade did what Kobe couldn't in 2004 and torched the Pistons defense, while giving Shaq better offensive opportunities.
 The best part of this series: Ben Wallace's MONSTAR block of Shaq in game 5 of the conference.
 However, the Pistons could have won it all this year.